 I was out having lunch with my friend Michelle a couple months back, and we went to Sweet Basil Café in Herndon, a favorite lunch spot for the work crowd.
 That day they had a mango chicken salad on the specials, and it sounded so appealing that we both ordered it.
-The flavors really hit the spot with sweet mango, grilled chicken, lemon vinaigrette, and nigella seeds, and I knew I had to give this one a try at home.
+The flavors really hit the spot with sweet mango, Thai grilled chicken, lemon vinaigrette, and nigella seeds, and I knew I had to give this one a try at home.
 I like dinner salads in the summertime because they are so easy and light on hot days.

 For my version I used fresh Romaine, our homegrown Thai basil leaves and green onions, fresh sliced mango, and slices of our favorite Thai Grilled Chicken with Coconut Milk Marinade.
 I made a full batch of the chicken and used it for a main course and saved the leftovers for salad, something I like to do with any grilled chicken.
 The nigella seeds challenged my grocery store search efforts, and I had to substitute black sesame seeds, which worked out just fine.